coldsofttech/pyawsopstoolkit/readme/EXCEPTIONS.md

 ### Methods

-- `__init__(self, role_arn: str, exception: Optional[Exception] = None) -> None`: Constructor for the AssumeRoleError
+- `__init__(role_arn: str, exception: Optional[Exception] = None) -> None`: Constructor for the AssumeRoleError class.
-  class.

 ## SearchAttributeError

-Custom exception class for AWS Ops Toolkit.
+Custom exception class designed for AWS Ops Toolkit.
 This exception is typically raised when either invalid attributes are provided or key attributes are missing.

 ### Methods

-- `__init__(self, role_arn: str, exception: Optional[Exception] = None) -> None`: Constructor for the
+- `__init__(message: str, exception: Optional[Exception] = None) -> None`: Constructor for the SearchAttributeError
-  SearchAttributeError class.
+  class.

 ## ValidationError

-Custom exception class for AWS Ops Toolkit.
-This exception is typically raised when validation fails.
+Custom exception class designed for AWS Ops Toolkit.
+This exception is typically raised when there's a failure during validation.

 ### Methods

-- `__init__(self, message: str, exception: Optional[Exception] = None) -> None`: Constructor for the ValidationError
+- `__init__(message: str, exception: Optional[Exception] = None) -> None`: Constructor for the ValidationError class.
-  class.